-March 27, 2023
+March 25, 2024

-RSM US LLP 201 E Las Olas Blvd, Suite 2500 Fort Lauderdale, FL 33301
+RSM US LLP 201 E Las Olas Blvd, Suite 2500 Fort Lauderdale, FL

-This representation letter is provided in connection with your audit of the special-purpose financial statements of each major fund of the Transportation Surtax Program of Broward County, Florida (the Surtax Program) as of and for the year ended September 30, 2022, for the purpose of expressing our opinion on whether the special-purpose financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the special-purpose financial statements of each major fund of the Transportation Surtax Program of Broward County, Florida (the Surtax Program) as of and for the year ended September 30, 2023 for the purpose of expressing an opinion on whether the special-purpose financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).